Saturday, November 17, 2018

 During my college years in Portland, Oregon, I loved to hike in the Columbia River Gorge.
 My favorite trail was at Eagle Creek, a place lush with deciduous trees and punctuated by breathtaking waterfalls.
 I remember one trip with some of my college girlfriends.
 A long trek provides plenty of time for conversation, and as we walked through the forest, our talk turned to one of our favorite topics at the time— what our future husbands would be like.
 Cary hoped hers would be musical, as she was.
 Robynne was looking for an athlete, and all of us wanted a man who was good with people, intelligent and funny and loved us deeply.
 Wild Game Hunter wasn't on anybody's list, not even on anyone's radar.
 Love can take us to places we don't expect.
 When I married Don, hunting, and everything that went with it, was part of the package.

 Fortunately, Don didn't expect me to hunt, but he did appreciate a little help processing the meat.
-From the beginning, he did the messy stuff; the gutting and skinning, discarding the unused parts and cutting the deer into manageable sections.
-He brought those into the kitchen, and that’s when I started to help him.
+From the beginning, he did the messy stuff; the gutting and skinning, discarding the unused parts, and cutting the deer into manageable sections.
+Then, he brought those into the kitchen, and I started to help him.

-It was a good thing to remember as I examined the muscles, cartilage, and connective tissue of the deer.
+It was a good thing to remember as I examined the deer's muscles, cartilage, and connective tissue.
 There was much to appreciate there, even beyond the meat that would soon be on our plates.

-After a few seasons, my queasiness disappeared and I began enjoying the process of preparing the venison, the camaraderie with Don and the satisfaction of preparing something that would benefit us for a long time.
+After a few seasons, my queasiness disappeared, and I began enjoying the process of preparing the venison.
+Besides the camaraderie with Don, there was the satisfaction of having something that would benefit us for a long time.
 I even managed to watch him gut and skin the deer, and then I started helping with that a little, too.